CLCStriders/striders/pages/staverton-10.md

 * The race starts at 09:00 outside of the main airport terminal building.

 * Runners will be disqualified if they wear headphones (UKA Rules).

+* For the wellbeing of marshals, runners who do not complete the first lap within 1 hour will be asked to stop the race.

 * At the finish, don’t forget to return the timing chip.